prayag-sangode/java-vul-code/README.md

-# Vulnerable Java Code for GCP DevSecOps.
+# Vulnerable Java Code for DevSecOps.

 This is an intentionally vulnerable application.
 It was purposely designed to demonstrate the capabilities of Snyk's Reachable
 Vulnerabilities feature and includes both a "Reachable" vulnerability (with a direct data flow to the vulnerable function) and a "Potentially Reachable" vulnerability